smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/16 - Complex Joins.md

 #### Driving Tables

-One important concept of good query planning is understanding a driving table.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One important concept of good query planning is understanding a driving table.

-A driving table in SQL refers to the table that drives the execution of a query.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A driving table in SQL refers to the table that drives the execution of a query.
 In a query that involves multiple tables, the driving table determines the order in which the records are retrieved and processed and can have a significant impact on the performance of the query.

-The driving table is typically the table with the smallest number of records, or the table that has the most selective conditions applied to it.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The driving table is typically the table with the smallest number of records, or the table that has the most selective conditions applied to it.
 By starting with the driving table, the database can eliminate as many records as possible early in the processing, reducing the amount of data that needs to be further processed and improving the performance of the query.

-It is important to carefully consider the driving table when writing complex SQL queries to ensure optimal performance.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is important to carefully consider the driving table when writing complex SQL queries to ensure optimal performance.
 A well-chosen driving table can help to minimize the amount of data that needs to be processed and can lead to much faster query execution times.
 On the other hand, an poorly-chosen driving table can result in slow query performance and inefficiencies in the database processing.

 -----------------------------------------------------
 #### Multiple Branches